thetensor-space/thetensor-space.github.io/_events/2024-05-29-TAGA24-Workshop-Resources.md

 **Speaker:**
 <a href="https://joshmaglione.com/" target="_blank">Joshua Maglione</a>, University of Galway

+**Bio**:
-**Bio**: I am a mathematician at the University of Galway in the School of Mathematical and Statistical Sciences.
-My primary research interests are in algebra and combinatorics, with a focus on computation.
-I am also working on making the mathematics community more equal, just, and welcoming, so that we all may benefit from our differences.
+I am a Lecturer at the University of Galway, and my research interests concern isomorphism and enumeration problems from algebra, with a large emphasis on computation.
+I develop efficient algorithms to aid in various isomorphism problems, like the Group and Tensor Isomorphism Problems.
+I also apply combinatorial tools to understand and compute certain p-adic integrals coming from zeta functions of groups and rings and Igusa's zeta function.

 **Lecture 1**: Mapping the Terrain of the Many Tensor Isomorphism Problems